iterative/dvc.org/content/blog/2022-02-28-february-22-community-gems.md

 [our docs](https://dvc.org/doc/command-reference/gc#removing-data-in-remote-storage).
 Make sure you're super careful when deleting data from the cloud because it's an irreversible action.
-Here's an example of a deletion command that will clear out your workspace and the cloud storage.
+Here's an example of a deletion command that will clear out your workspace and the cloud storage:

 ```dvc
 $ dvc gc --workspace --cloud